KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

 2. Then we will add `grid-template-columns: repeat(4, 100px);` to create 4 columns of 100px width.

-3. To add gutter(space) between grid items, we will add `grid-gap: 10px;`
+3. To add gutter (space between items) between grid items, we will add `grid-gap: 10px;`

 4. Let's align the grid to right by adding `justify-content: right;`

-5. Then let's align texts in the grid items to center by adding `justify-items: center;`
+5. Then let's align text in the grid items to center by adding `justify-items: center;`

 6. The navigation text in the hyperlink doesn't stand out enough.
 Let's make the navigation text larger by adding `font-size: 1.5em;`

 We still have default styling for the hyperlink such as underline.
-Let's style `a` tag in `nav` element.
+Let's style the `a` tag in `nav` element.

 1. Remove the hyperlink underline using `text-decoration: none;`.